 After you finish feeding the tarpon, you can obviously enjoy a delicious lunch at Robbie’s as well.
 But, while Robbie’s is a spectacular place to start, it is far from the only local restaurant with a unique experience to offer.
-Not only will you find places to eat in all sorts of special settings, but you’ll find some of the best seafood you will ever eat (Islamorada is known as the Sport-Fishing Capital of the World, after all).
+Not only will you find places to eat in all sorts of special settings, but you’ll find some of the best seafood you will ever eat (Islamorada is known as the Sport-Fishing Capital of the World where you can find the top reels for walleye fishing).
 Some of our highlight lunch and dinner venues are:

 - Hog Heaven – a sports bar and grill that offers waterfront seating in their own cove.